 2016 Women to Women Celebration Luncheon

-Dara Richardson-Heron, chief executive officer of YWCA USA, the nation’s oldest and largest multicultural organization that promotes solutions to enhance the lives of women, girls and families, shared with attendees the keynote speaker of Women to Women’s Celebration luncheon.
+Dara Richardson-Heron, chief executive officer of YWCA USA, the nation’s oldest and largest multicultural organization that promotes solutions to enhance the lives of women, girls and families, shined as the keynote speaker of Women to Women’s Celebration luncheon.
 The seventh annual Celebration Luncheon continued the work of Women to Women – the first permanent grantmaking endowment of its kind in the Greensboro area.
 This fund was established by women for women – to help improve the lives of other women and their families in the Greensboro area.

 In addition to the speaker, luncheon attendees conversed with entrepreneurs from YWCA Passion to Purse program.
 Booths located on the perimeter of the room showcased items from cupcakes and gluten-free cookies to spa products.
 As we celebrated the last year of funding from this three-year grant, the women graduated from a class that taught topics from the fundamentals of business plans to providing mentoring and coaching.
 During her visit to Greensboro, Dara Richardson-Heron met with women during a pre-event reception at YWCA Greensboro the evening before the luncheon.

 Women to Women awarded grants to: BackPack Beginnings—Food Pantry Program Expansion for $5,000; Freedom House—The “Transforming Lives” Aftercare Program for $5,000; Reading Connections, Inc.—Family Literacy Program for $5,000; UNCG’s Center for New North Carolinians—UMOJA Women (Women Opportunities for Mentorship and Economic Networking); The Queen’s Foundation Inc.---Queen’s Academy for $25,000; and United Way of Greater Greensboro’s Family Success Center for $25,000.